mattmassicotte/PackageTemplate/README.md

 For a very long time, I thought tabs vs spaces was a stupid thing to get worked up about.
 Then one day I learned that tabs can offer [accessibility improvements](https://adamtuttle.codes/blog/2021/tabs-vs-spaces-its-an-accessibility-issue/) for low-vision people.
 And that same advantage also helps to style code the way people prefer.
 So I switched to tabs and I encourage you to do same.

-Despite Xcode not supporting it, I still think including [editorconfig](https://editorconfig.org) support is a good idea.
-I'm a dreamer.
+Xcode supports [editorconfig](https://editorconfig.org), and I think including it is a great idea.

 ## Contributing and Feedback